Karl Joseph: 2019

 On May 2, 2019, the Raiders declined the fifth-year option on Joseph's contract, making him a free agent in 2020.
 He was named a starting safety to start the 2019 season.

-In week 10 against the Los Angeles Chargers on Thursday Night Football, Joseph recorded an interception off Philip Rivers late in the fourth quarter which sealed a 26-24 win.
+In week 10 against the Los Angeles Chargers on Thursday Night Football, Joseph recorded an interception off Philip Rivers late in the fourth quarter which sealed a 26–24 win.
 During the interception, Joseph injured his foot.

 He started the first nine games before suffering a foot injury in Week 10.
 He was placed on injured reserve on November 9, 2019.
 He finished the season with three passes defensed, an interception, and 49 tackles, which was second on the team at the time.

 Cleveland Browns

 On April 13, 2020, Joseph signed a one-year contract with the Cleveland Browns.
 He was placed on the active/physically unable to perform list at the start of training camp on August 3, 2020, and activated from the list five days later.
 In Week 3 against the Washington Football Team, Joseph recorded his first interception as a Brown during the 30–24 win.
 He was placed on the reserve/COVID-19 list by the team on December 29, 2020, and activated on January 2, 2021.

-In the Wild Card round of the playoffs against the Pittsburgh Steelers, Joseph recovered an errant snap by Steelers' center Maurkice Pouncey in the endzone for a Browns' touchdown during the 48–37 win.
+In the wild-card round of the playoffs against the Steelers, Joseph recovered an errant snap by Steelers' center Maurkice Pouncey in the endzone for a Browns' touchdown during the 48–37 win.

-In the Divisional Round of the playoffs against the Kansas City Chiefs, Joseph intercepted a pass thrown by Chad Henne in the endzone for a touchback during the 22–17 loss.
+In the divisional round of the playoffs against the Chiefs, Joseph intercepted a pass thrown by Chad Henne in the endzone for a touchback during the 22–17 loss.

 Joseph became an unrestricted free agent following the 2020 season.